 Withholding behaviors

-Emotional abuse can be defined as much by the withholding behavior as it can be by shaking a fist to your face.
-Your partner may refuse to share their thoughts, feelings, hopes and dreams with you, while remaining aloof or superficially friendly.
-They may refuse to be loving and sexually present or attentive.
-They may do things for you only to hold it over your head and create a sense of indebtedness.
+Emotional abuse can be defined as much by withholding behavior as could by shaking a fist to your face.
+Your partner may refuse to share their thoughts, feelings, hopes, and dreams with you while remaining aloof or superficially friendly.

 Sometimes emotional abuse can be subtle.
 For example, your spouse might say "go ahead, I'm listening..." while watching television or otherwise engaged.